Getting Started with Self-Hosted XAI Router

 -

-- Purpose: API Gateway.
-This is the core of the system.
-All requests to large language models are routed through this domain.
+- Purpose: API Service.
+This is the core of the system, where all requests to large models are routed.

-- Access Method: Call it via code, SDKs, or API testing tools like Postman.
+- Access Method: Called via code, SDKs, or API debugging tools (like Postman).

 -

-- Purpose: User Management Dashboard.
+- Purpose: Account Management.
 For use by your end-users or customers.

 - Access Method: Open in a web browser.

-- Key Features: Users can register, obtain API Keys, view their usage credits, query request logs, and create/view/top-up/update/delete sub-accounts on this platform.
+- Key Features: Users can view their spending credits, query request logs, and create/view/recharge/update/delete sub-accounts.

 -